Just get in touch

 A RoAR can be used when either an official transcript is not necessary or as a temporary solution in lieu of an official transcript, where evidence of your academic performance is required.

 - Students undertaking a course in either Medicine or Dentistry will need to make this request with the Academic Centre

-- Nursing and Midwifery students will need to make this request with Student Services
+- Nursing and Midwifery students will need to make this request with Nursing Student Hub

 - Student's who completed their degree before comprehensive records were digitised, please contact us to confirm whether this applies to you or not.

 Supporting letter for Tier 2